tomking1983/bootcamp-password-generator/README.md

 * Present a series of prompts for password criteria

-* Once all criteria has been selected teh password shall be generated and displayed
+* Once all criteria has been selected the password shall be generated and displayed

 ### Link to work